 Lisa Sorgini (b.
-1980, Adelaide, Australia) is a practising photographic artist currently based in Northern New South Wales (Bundjalung Country) Australia.
+1980) is an Australian artist currently residing in northern New South Wales (Bundjalung Country).

 The New Yorker